Bell, A. and Garrett, P. (eds) (1998). Approaches to Media Discourse.

 village and the internet, technological determinism, and science fiction.

+Lewis, M. (2001).
 The Future Just Happened.

 London: Hodder & Stoughton.
-Accompanies the
+Fascinating, pacy account of the impact of

 Livingstone, S. and Bovill, M. (eds.)
 (2001).
 Children and Their